 What is an innovative legal service application?

 It means any physical item or activity used in servicing clients.
 For example, a manual for clients that has articles and a place to organize the file’s documentation is a physical application.
 An activity application would be formally obtaining client feedback at all stages of a file.
 An application does not have to be completely original but can be an improvement of an existing application.
-It does not have to be complicated nor involve technology.
+It does not need to have complications nor involve technology.

 Why did you write the book?